alexcere/SAT-Maude/README.md

 ## Generate Maude instances

 You can generate your own instances to analyze in Maude using executable file in *parser* folder.
-This instances must follow [DIMACS CNF format](https://www.domagoj-babic.com/uploads/ResearchProjects/Spear/dimacs-cnf.pdf).
+These instances must follow [DIMACS CNF format](https://www.domagoj-babic.com/uploads/ResearchProjects/Spear/dimacs-cnf.pdf).

 This executable must be called with three arguments: file that contains the strategy, module that contains strategy call and name of strategy call.
 There are